lacinoire/master-thesis/docs/buildtool_prototype.md

 - enable others to reproduce our experiments exaclty
 - inspire replication studies and future work through: useable datasets and clear usage documentation

+#### + have a curated _dataset_ of manually classified logs

+- labeled with extractions
+- push my meta-model
+- used for replication / inspired studies as well

 ## What do we have

 - given an example-set file (see an example below!) we can trigger a prose learning session trough the command line